 Blenheim L8686 at Catterick airfield.

-On 28th November 1939 this aircraft was written off following a heavy landing at Catterick after an engine cut out and the aircraft stalled whilst attempting crash-landing.
+On 28th November 1939 this 219 Squadron aircraft was written off following a heavy landing at Catterick after an engine cut out and the aircraft stalled whilst attempting crash-landing.
 The aircraft is reported to have cartwheeled and was written off as a result.

 Pilot - P/O Henry Ferdinand Auger RAF (41815).
 Injured.